pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

     Your DevOps user name and key will be sent to your email.
 This will generally take only a few business hours.

-> It is recommended (due to ease of use) to use the devop user/key approach for evaluating Ping Identity container use-cases.
+> For ease of use, we recommend you use the DevOps user name and key approach when evaluating our container use-cases.
 However, if you'd rather use an existing Ping Identity product license, see [Use an existing license](existingLicense.md) for instructions before proceeding.

 ## Initial setup